 Unfortunately, not all insurers are created equal.
 Further, not all insurers are looking out for the best interests of the men and women they insure.
 In some cases, insurers may unfairly deny people’s disability claims.
-When that happens, it’s important to appeal the denial – but you shouldn’t have to undergo that process on your own.
+When that happens, it’s important to appeal the denial – but you shouldn’t have to go through that process on your own.

-Let our seasoned disability denial attorneys make it easier for you by dealing with the insurance companies so that you can get the disability cash benefits you may be entitled to.
+Let our seasoned disability denial attorneys make it easier for you by dealing with the insurance companies so that you can get the disability benefits you may be entitled to.

 Our firm has recovered a combined $86.9 Million for hardworking Americans whom have had their long-term disability claims denied.